 What does it mean if you have dense breast tissue?

-Having dense breast tissue can increase a woman’s risk for breast cancer.
+Having dense breasts can increase a woman’s risk for breast cancer.

 - It makes it more difficult to detect breast cancers on mammograms.